jestjs/jest/docs/JestObjectAPI.md

 Returns the `jest` object for chaining.

+### `jest.runAllPromises(runAllTicks)`

+Exhausts the **micro**-task queue (`process.nextTick` callbacks and promises scheduled via the `Promise` class).

+Uses the provided `runAllTicks` callback to exhaust all ticks that are currently queued.
+Fake promises should be in use (by calling `jest.useFakePromises` ) before calling this method.

+This is useful for synchronously executing scheduled promises and ticks in the order in their natural run order in node.

 ### `jest.runAllTicks()`

-Exhausts the **micro**-task queue (usually interfaced in node via `process.nextTick`).
+Exhausts all scheduled next tick callbacks (usually interfaced in node via `process.nextTick`).

-When this API is called, all pending micro-tasks that have been queued via `process.nextTick` will be executed.
+When this API is called, all pending next tick callbacks that have been queued via `process.nextTick` will be executed.
 Additionally, if those micro-tasks themselves schedule new micro-tasks, those will be continually exhausted until there are no more micro-tasks remaining in the queue.
+See the (Promise Mocks)(PromiseMocks.md) doc for more information.

 ### `jest.runAllTimers()`